lmfit/lmfit-py/_sources/faq.rst.txt

 How can I fit multi-dimensional data?
 ========================================

-The fitting routines accept data arrays that are one dimensional and double precision.
-So you need to convert the data and model (or the value returned by the objective function) to be one dimensional.
+The fitting routines accept data arrays that are one-dimensional and double precision.
+So you need to convert the data and model (or the value returned by the objective function) to be one-dimensional.
 A simple way to do this is to use :numpydoc:`ndarray.flatten`, for example::

     def residual(params, x, data=None):